SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="-d---dirs">-d, --dirs</a>

-Displays a small Summary at the End of Code execution showing every Directory found.
+Displays a small Summary at the End of Code Execution showing every Directory found.
-Using this Argument in uppercase (-D, --DIRS) will ONLY display the Summary and stop Code execution.
+Using this Argument in Uppercase (-D, --DIRS) will ONLY display the Summary and stop Code Execution.

 ```console
 > catw ./** -d